1908 Campeonato Paulista

 The 1908 Campeonato Paulista, organized by the LPF (Liga Paulista de Football), was the 7th season of São Paulo's top association football league.
 Paulistano won the title for the 2nd time.
-No teams were relegated and the top scorers were Internacional's Leônidas and Paulistano's Peres with 7 goals.
+No teams were relegated.
+Internacional's Leônidas and Paulistano's Peres were the top scorers, with 7 goals apiece.

 System

 The championship was disputed in a double-round robin system, with the team with the most points winning the title.